VadeRetro/vaderetro-provider/ssl-provider/README.md

 ```

-Now, your code is ready to use our SSLContext with an implementation of a DAO.
+Now, your code is ready to use our SSLContext with SNI and an implementation of a DAO.

 ## Improving security (since version 0.4.0)